RoboSense-LiDAR/rs_driver/doc/howto/how_to_online_use_driver.md

 driver.regExceptionCallback(exceptionCallback);  ///<Register the exception callback funtion into the driver
 ```

-#### 2.7 Call the driver initialize function
+#### 2.7 Call the driver initialization function

-Call the initialize function and pass the parameter into the driver.
+Call the initialization function and pass the parameter into the driver.
 Since we need to get packets from online lidar, we call init() function instead of initDecoderOnly().
 Remember to check whether the initialization is successful, if not, please check the error code, and modify parameters.

 ```c++
 if (!driver.init(param))                         ///< Call the init funtion and pass the parameter